Warkdev/BestInSlotClassic/README.md

-# BestInSlotClassic
+# BestInSlot - Classic
-BestInSlotClassic is an add-on providing BestInSlot information in-game about best in slot in PvE for each class.
+BestInSlot - Classic is an add-on providing BestInSlot information in-game about best in slot in PvE for each class.
 It provides as well filtering capabilities so that the lists displayed are matching your playing habits:
 - Are you doing raid ?
 No, disable the checkbox !
 - Are you killing worldboss ?
 No, disable the checkbox !
 - You want to use 2-handed weapons because big numbers is what matters ?
 Enable the checkbox !